arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

   * potency: 650
   * base HPS (for all targets): 260
   * efficiency: 0.24
-  * comment: main skill if targets HP is below 60-70%
+  * commentomment: main skill if targets HP is below 60-70%

 * Helios